davewatters/syncro-ireland/README.md

 ## - Credits -

 ### Code
+-   Whilst no major code was 'lifted' from other sources, I looked to many sources for inspiration and help: Code Institute walkthrough projects, other CI users' projects, live web sites, Stackoverflow, CSS Tricks.. and many others.
 -   README.md - The structure was arrived at by examining the Code Institute sample templates and some previous CI users' projects.
 In particular, the Table of Contents idea came from Daisy McGirr's milestone project [HOTD](https://github.com/Daisy-McG/MilestoneProject-1)

 ### Content

 -   All content created by the site creator [David Watters](https://github.com/davewatters/).
 Whilst some copy was taken, with permission, from the [Eire Syncro Facebook page](https://www.facebook.com/pages/category/Event/Eire-Syncro-261159948060757/) and the [UK Syncro Club](https://club8090.co.uk/) site, most text was edited and reworded after discussions with an organiser of the Syncro Ireland event, Paul Gillett.
--   All images were either supplied by the Syncro Ireland event organiser, Paul Gillett, or were taken, with kind permission, from the [UK Syncro Club](https://club8090.co.uk/) site.
+-   All images were either supplied by the Syncro Ireland event organiser, Paul Gillett [ [Vantopia.ie](https://vantopia.ie) ], or supplied with kind permission by the [UK Syncro Club](https://club8090.co.uk/).
 Some editing, retouching and resizing was done by the site creator.

 ### Acknowledgements

 -   My mentor [Daisy McGirr](https://github.com/Daisy-McG) for all her helpful feedback.
 And for introducing me to the illuminating Chrome extension [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB)!
--   The wonderful Code Institute community on Slack and the CI staff and students - both noobs and seasoned devs alike - for all of their help and support.
+-   The wonderful Code Institute community on Slack and the CI staff and students - newbies and seasoned devs alike - for all of their help and support.
 -   And finally...
-Thanks to fellow student @Stephen_5P for suggesting [Birme](https://www.birme.net/) for bulk resiszing of images - what a time saver it turned out to be!
+Thanks to fellow student Stephen Darcy [CI Slack: @Stephen_5P] for suggesting [Birme](https://www.birme.net/) for bulk resiszing of images - what a time saver it turned out to be!